WHY CHRONIC PAIN STOPS WITH MEDICAL MARIJUANA

 Opiates slow neural activity in the brain, and the longer they’re used, the more pronounced the effect becomes.

-This often leads to physical lethargy and emotional ‘flat-lining’ into negative emotional states.
+This often leads to physical lethargy and emotional ‘flat-lining’ into depression.

 Symptoms of opiate-driven depression are similar to ‘traditional’ depression and include isolation, loss of interest in hobbies, and failures at work.
 The hard reality of this cycle sets in quickly and requires great effort to escape.
 If you’re struggling with opiate addiction please contact Narcotics Anonymous or the rehab center of your choosing for help.

-If you’re seeking a natural alternative, your medical marijuana certification and card will be a great ally.
+If you’re seeking a natural alternative, your medical marijuana certification and card could be a great ally.

 Why Are Opiates Everywhere?